12: Just Another Body

 “Sure!”

 But then, thump.
 A certain leathery-winged drone hit the drone, grin still full of those teeth.
-Teeth she’d invited in another context, a memory intruded.
+Like teeth she’d invited in another context, a memory intruded.

 “Hey there, V.” N spoke casually to the monster.
 “Off patrol already?”